-Also, news media do live broadcasting of a parade that rehearsed by a full inter-services joint military parade in all over the country.
+Also, news media do live broadcasting of a parade that is rehearsed by a full inter-services joint military parade all over the country.

 The festivals in regards to the occasion remember a full military and civil parade in the capital city of Pakistan, Islamabad.
 These are supervised by the President of Pakistan and are held promptly toward the beginning of the day.

-After the parade, the President presents public honors and medals on the awardees at the Presidency.
+After the parade, the President presents public honours and medals to the awardees at the Presidency.
 Wreaths are likewise laid at the tombs of Muhammad Iqbal and Muhammad Ali Jinnah founder of Pakistan.